 To figure out how to get to whichever venue the event you’re attending is at I suggest using this 9292 journey planner.
 It might suggest taking the train, the metro, the bus, the tram or even a ferry depending on which corner of the city you’re coming from and depending on what time of night or morning it is!

 Bear in mind that the public transport system is completely cashless.
 You’ll only be able to purchase tickets using a credit or debit card.
+Note that if you’re using your credit card it will need to have a pin.
+If it doesn’t normally have a pin you will need to contact your bank to get one.

 Locals use an OV-Chipkaart (their public transportation chip card) to check in and out of public transport terminals.
 It is possible to obtain one as a visitor but you’ll have to pay for the card and is only useful if you’re travelling further afield beyond Amsterdam each day.
 Otherwise the most convenient ticket is the disposable one hour card or day card, these range from one hour to seven days.
 You can buy them at bus, tram and boat stops, and train stations.
 Word of advice, if you do opt for the chip card always make sure you check-out from transport terminals correctly or it’ll charge you with an increased fare next time you check-in with the card.